breaksourcecode/EngInt/README.md

 mode for qmake, but you may use this to test qmake on an existing project ... ...

-Step 3 : Copy EngInt to any directory and enter the main dir
+Step 3 : Copy EngInt To Any Directory And Enter The Main Directory
 -----------------------------------------------------------------------
 You will see the following dirs and files